chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 into newlines. **Do not use newline characters.**<br>
 Example (First Contact): `alien - 1`, `alien - 2`, etc.

-The `duration` field is the duration of the cue in beats.

-The `stretchable` field is a boolean indicating if the cue can be stretched or not.

-The `repitchable` field is a boolean indicating if the cue can have its pitch changed.

-The `fileExtension` field is a string indicating the file extension.
-This is **ONLY** for backwards compatibility, and will print out a warning when used.
-The default format is Ogg Vorbis (file extension `ogg`).

 The `introSound` and `endingSound` fields are optional string IDs to indicate sounds that should be played at the beginning and end of the main sound cue, respectively.
 Cues that are either intro or ending sounds will not be pickable.